tarmolov/tarmolov.github.com/_posts/2013-09-25-bem-calendar.md

 This configuration is sufficient for linting your code and running unit tests!
 Do not forget to add ```scripts``` section in your package.json.

 But I wanted more.
 My goal was to regenerate my demo after each successful build when all tests have been passed.
-I  googled a [blog post](http://sleepycoders.blogspot.ru/2013/03/sharing-travis-ci-generated-files.html) with solution.
+I  googled a [blog post](http://sleepycoders.blogspot.ru/2013/03/sharing-travis-ci-generated-files.html) with a solution.

 In a nutshell, you should teach Travis to authenticate to your repository with push permission.